-My principal research interests are in the sociolinguistics of minority language use, speakers’ attitudinal and ideological perceptions, and the sociology of the Gaelic languages.
-I've also conducted research and published on the sociolinguistics of the Cornish language.
-I obtained my undergraduate MA (Hons) degree in Celtic and Linguistics at the University of Edinburgh in 2008, before graduating from the University of Oxford in 2010 with a master’s degree in Celtic.
-My PhD, which was funded by the inter-university research network Soillse, examined long-term outcomes of Gaelic-medium education in Scotland, assessing language use, ideologies and attitudes among a sample of 130 adults who started in GME between 1985 and 1995.
-After completing my doctorate in 2014 I was employed as a postdoctoral project assistant at the University of Glasgow as part of a team researching language proficiency among new speakers.
-In October 2015 I was employed as Soillse Research Fellow at the University of Edinburgh, contributing to an interim assessment of the impact of the current National Gaelic Language Plan, as well as teaching undergraduate students of Celtic Civilisation and Linguistics & the Gaelic Language.
+I received my undergraduate MA (Hons) degree in Celtic and Linguistics at the University of Edinburgh in 2008, before graduating from the University of Oxford in 2010 with a master’s degree in Celtic.
+My PhD, which was funded by the inter-university research network Soillse, examined long-term outcomes of Gaelic-medium education in Scotland.
+My current research interests are in the sociolinguistics of minority language use, language ideology, and the sociology of the Celtic languages.
+After completing my doctorate in 2014 I was employed at the University of Glasgow as part of a team researching language proficiency among new speakers.
+In October 2015 I was employed as Soillse Research Fellow at the University of Edinburgh, contributing to an interim assessment of the impact of the current National Gaelic Language Plan, as well as teaching undergraduate students in Celtic and Scottish Studies.
 In 2016 I was awarded a three-year postdoctoral fellowship by the British Academy to investigate new speaker practices and ideologies in Scotland and Nova Scotia, Canada.
 After completing this fellowship in 2019 I was appointed to my current teaching role.

 Linguistics and the Gaelic Language (Pragmatics, Second Language Acquisition, Bilingualism)